wp-graphql/wp-graphql-woocommerce/docs/using-order-data.md

 ## Conclusion

 Well done!
-You've successfully navigated through the process of using order data in a WooGraphQL context.
+You've successfully navigated through the process of using order data in a WPGraphQL for WooCommerce context.
 We've explored how to build a basic order status page in React.js, which takes an email address and returns a list of all the orders associated with that email.
 We've also discussed the recommended method of retrieving and utilizing order data, which involves using a serverless function like a Next API route.

 Remember, while the method we initially demonstrated works, it's not the most secure or efficient way to handle order data.
 We recommend using a serverless function with admin access, provided by a WordPress Application Password, to query for the orders.
 This method is more secure and efficient, and it allows for greater flexibility and control over the data.